-At this juncture Chiang Kai-shek's began to wreck the cooperation between the Communist Party and Kuomintang and to betray the revolution.
-In order to achieve hegemony over the revolution he began to remove communists from the leadership of the Kuomintang and the government through conspiracy and worked to hold behindthe-scenes negotiations for receiving support from the imperialist powers.
+At this juncture Jiang Jie-shi began to wreck the cooperation between the Communist Party and Kuomintang and to betray the revolution.
+In order to achieve hegemony over the revolution he began to remove communists from the leadership of the Kuomintang and the government through conspiracy and worked to hold behind-the-scenes negotiations for receiving support from the imperialist powers.

-Cha Kwang Su greatly regretted this, saying that if Chiang Kaishek's had not betrayed it, the Chinese revolution could have advanced further, and the question of an alliance with the nationalists could not have been so seriously considered.
+Cha Kwang Su greatly regretted this, saying that if Jiang Jieshi had not betrayed it, the Chinese revolution could have advanced further, and the question of an alliance with the nationalists could not have been so seriously considered.

-When the Guangdong revolutionary base was consolidated and the northern expedition developed, Chiang Kai-shek's immediately established a military dictatorship and went over to a fascist terrorist campaign against the Communist Party.
-He concocted the incident of the warship Zhongshan in March 1926 and, following that, removed Zhou Enlai and all the other communists from the Huangpu Military Academy and from the First Army of the National Revolutionary Army.
-Then, in March 1927, he forcibly dissolved the Nanchang city and Jiujiang city party headquarters which supported Sun Yat-sen's three policies and on March 31 he ordered a raid on the Mass Meeting Hall in Chongqing which resulted in the massacre of the citizens.
+When the Guangdong revolutionary base was consolidated and the northern expedition developed, Jiang Jie-shi immediately established a military dictatorship and went over to a fascist terrorist campaign against the Communist Party.
+He concocted the incident of the warship Zhongshan in March 1926 and, following that, removed Zhou En-lai and all the other communists from the Huangpu Military Academy and from the First Army of the National Revolutionary Army.
+Then, in March 1927, he forcibly dissolved the Nanchang city party and Jiujiang city party which supported Sun Yat-sen's three policies and on March 31 he ordered a raid on the Mass Meeting Hall in Chongqing which resulted in the massacre of the citizens.